ab2gbl/my_cheat/markdowns/summuries/HTB/HTB Getting Started.md

 `Web Shell`  | Communicates through a web server, accepts our commands through HTTP parameters, executes them, and prints back the output.
 ## Reverse Shell
 - most used
-- target connects to us
+- target connects to us on the listening port
 - **netcat** listener on our machine  `nc -lvnp 1234`
 - [Payload All The Things](https://swisskyrepo.github.io/InternalAllTheThings/cheatsheets/shell-reverse-cheatsheet/) : reverse shell commands, example :
 	```bash